-WB Environmental and Social Standards (ESS) Gaps ESF Documents/study to fill the Gaps ESS5: Land Acquisition, Restrictions on Land Use and Involuntary Resettlement Turkish legislation on land acquisition mainly corresponds to requirements stipulated by ESS5.
-However, some differences include; preparation of a Resettlement Plan (RP), compensation at replacement costs, continuous consultation during RP implementation, impact assessment on informal land users, vulnerable groups and land based livelihood restoration are the major gaps in terms of ESS5 requirement.
-The specific Resettlement Framework (RF) is prepared to provide a guidance to assess any risk of resettlement and to prepare sub- project specific RP in case a requirement.
-ESS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources There is no gap in terms of policy level.
-On the other hand, in some cases, level of the considerations of not legally protected sensitive ecological areas such as Key Biodiversity Areas in local EIA Process are not sustain the requirements stipulated by ESS6.
-Furthermore, management and monitoring of potential impacts, mitigation measures and residual impacts are not detailed in general. project and sub-project level of the impact Biodiversity Management Plans can be annexed to the ESIA/ESMP.
+WB Environmental and Social Standards (ESS) Gaps ESF Documents/study to fill the Gaps Living Natural Resources stipulated by ESS6.
+Furthermore, management and monitoring of potential impacts, mitigation measures and residual impacts are not detailed in general.
+Additionally, sub-projects which have significant impacts in terms of biodiversity will be considered as ineligible for Türkiye Organized Industrial Zones Project.
 ESS10: Stakeholder Engagement and Information Disclosure Effective and transparent stakeholder engagement is the main gap in terms of ESS10 requirement.
 Within this scope, a Stakeholder Engagement Plan required to identify the different stakeholders (project-affected parties and other interested parties including disadvantaged or vulnerable).
 Stakeholder engagement should be a continuous process.
 Project specific SEP is prepared and included in ESF documents.
 The SEP will be implemented sub-project level.
+The GM will be in place and operational during the life of the project.

-All phases of the project will also comply WBG guidelines.
+All phases of the project will also comply with below WBG EHS guidelines.

-- EHS General Guidelines of the World Bank Group - World Bank Group's EHS Guidelines for Electric Power Transmission and Distribution, - World Bank Group's EHS Guidelines for Waste Management Facilities,
+- EHS General Guidelines of the World Bank Group, - World Bank Group's EHS Guidelines for Electric Power Transmission and Distribution,